SamarpanDas/Brain-Trainer/README.md

 # Brain-Trainer
+# Latest Version 1.2,
+                           updated against previous versions 1.1 and 1.0

-Think you are good at calculating small mathematical operations ?
+Think you are good at calculating mathematical operations ?

 Go test your skills with the Brain Trainer App !!!